Homicide Charges: Insight from a Murder Lawyer San Francisco CA Trusts

 Murder is defined as the unlawful and unjustified killing of another human being with malice aforethought (Penal Code Section 187).
 “Malice aforethought” is defined as an intention to unlawfully kill a human being.
 That intention can be either express (such as pulling out a gun and pointing it at a person and pulling the trigger after making a statement that they are going to kill the person) or implied by the actions.

 Manslaughter is the unlawful killing of a human being without malice aforethought (Penal Code Section 192 PC).
 Manslaughter may be voluntary or involuntary.
 Essentially, the difference between manslaughter and murder is that manslaughter is the result of an accident, heat of passion, or some other act in which the person does not have the mental state to commit a murder.

 A murder lawyer’s task is to challenge and dispute the state’s evidence against you so there is reasonable doubt as to your guilt.
 The Morales Law Firm will use every available legal tool and resource on your behalf.

-An aggressive murder lawyer San Francisco CA can present the following defenses in a murder case:
+An aggressive murder lawyer San Francisco California can present the following defenses in a murder case:

 - Third Party Culpability